Slogstin/HD_Viridian_Range_-Vanilla-/README.md

 SgtMarkIV for some VietDoom textures.

 Effingham Huffnagel for the Barbed Wire texture.

+Greneric Firedemon for the graffiti

+lambda_m from the HD discord for some poster designs

 And everyone who worked on the texture packs: Aquatex, nb_silv and rfhelltx.